Pgarza-dev/social-media-client/README.md

 ## Contributing

-If you'd like to contribute, feel free to make a PR to the JS2 branch.
+If you'd like to contribute, feel free to make a PR to the Workflow branch.

 ## Acknowledgments